2019- SEVEN PILLARS YOGA CERTIFICATION

 2015- ENSEMBLE VERO

 She's a professional violinist with a bachelor degree from the Department of Music in Trondheim.
-Elin has also trained in a variety of mental and physical techniques, including Brainspotting, masseuse training at Axelson's Body Work School and trained all the way to Timani Master Teacher level with the Musicians Health and Movement Institute.
-She is the founder of Musicians' First Aid.
-She works as a Master Teacher at Musicians Health and Movement Institute in Oslo and as a freelance musician both as a violinist and violist.
+Elin has also trained in a variety of mental and physical techniques, including Brainspotting, masseuse training at Axelson's Body Work School, and trained all the way to Timani Master Teacher level with the Musicians Health and Movement Institute.
+She now works as a Timani teacher and coach in her private studio in Oslo and as a freelance musician both as a violinist and violist.

 With her unique knowledge from different fields, she has guided musicians, at all stages of their careers, into a healthier relationship with their body and mind.